Natalie Robinson

 Other

-Lab representative and activity coordinator: Crestview Elementary field trip to University of Colorado Spring 2012
+Lab rep/activity coordinator: Crestview Elementary field trip to CU Boulder Spring 2012

 EDUCATION